 – People looking to embrace change during tumultuous times

 – Those seeking advice on how to combat feelings of isolation and loneliness in a socially distanced world

 About Our Featured Faculty

-Dr. Varun Soni is the Dean of Religious Life at the University of Southern California.
-Dr. Soni is also Vice Provost of Campus Wellness and Crisis Intervention, Adjunct Professor of Religion and University Fellow at the Annenberg Center on Public Diplomacy.
+Varun Soni is the dean of Religious Life at USC.
+Soni is also vice provost of Campus Wellness and Crisis Intervention, adjunct professor of religion and university fellow at the Annenberg Center on Public Diplomacy.
 He received his BA in religion from Tufts University, where he also earned an Asian studies minor and completed the program in peace and justice studies.
 He subsequently received his MTS degree from Harvard Divinity School and his MA degree through the Department of Religious Studies at the University of California, Santa Barbara.
 He went on to receive his JD degree from University of California, Los Angeles School of Law, where he also completed the Critical Race Studies Program and served as an editor for the Journal of Islamic and Near Eastern Law.
 He earned his PhD through the Department of Religious Studies at the University of Cape Town, where his doctoral research focused on religion and popular culture.